 People often try to conquer their fear by one technique or another.
 It may work temporarily but sooner or later, they are back in the grip of their fear.

 Only when you know the root cause of fear, you can be free of it once and for all.
-Then, there is no need to learn various techniques to control your fear.
+Then, there is no need to learn various techniques to control your fear for anger management.

-As we observed, fear arises from some bad memory in the past and the mind generating more thoughts in its effort to learn from it and prevent similar bad things from happening again.
+As we observed, fear arises from some bad memory in the past and your mind generating more thoughts in its effort to learn from it and prevent similar bad things from happening again.
 You must realize that a “bad event” is not happening at this moment any longer.
 It happened, yes, but is not happening at this moment.
-It is being kept alive only through the activity of your mind.
-Otherwise, in reality, it is dead and gone.
+However, your mind is keeping it alive.
+Otherwise, it is dead and gone.
 This realization will free you completely from fear.

-Because the memory of a bad event does not control your mind any more, there is no need to think this may happen again and obviously, then your mind does not create more thoughts on how to prevent it.
-That’s how the whole infrastructure of anger simply crumbles and you get the ultimate freedom from fear.
+If the memory of a bad event does not control your mind anymore, there is no need to think it may happen again.
+Obviously, then your mind does not create more thoughts on how to prevent it.
+That’s how the whole infrastructure of anger simply crumbles and you get the ultimate anger management.

 Another reason why people get angry is insults.
 Obviously, you get angry when someone insults you.
 You may or may not express your anger.

 Many people fight back by returning insulting remarks or gestures.
 Also, there are those who pretend to be polite and civilized on the surface, while fuming with anger underneath.
 Later, they often express their anger while talking to their spouse or friends.
 Some even suppress anger so deeply that on the surface, they manage to remain polite and civilized all the time.
 They may even try to fake a smile, but deep inside, they feel irritated and don’t even know why they feel that way!